PennyLaneAI/qml/datasets_intro.rst

    :property="og:image": https://pennylane.ai/qml/_static/datasets.png

-Quantum dataset is just a collection of **quantum data** obtained from various quantum systems that describes it and its evolution.
+A quantum dataset is a collection of **quantum data** obtained from various quantum systems that describes it and its evolution.

 Quantum Data
 ~~~~~~~~~~~~~~